 What is the Best Controller for Steam?

-If you want the best PC controller for use with your favorite Steam games, go right to the source.
-The Valve Steam controller is built from scratch to work explicitly with the Steam platform, and it includes all the core features you’d hope for in a controller for PC.
+If you want the best PC controller for use with your favorite Steam games, then you should go right to the source.
+The Valve Steam controller is built from scratch to work explicitly with the Steam platform, and it includes all of the core features you’d hope for in a controller for PC.

-So you’re looking for the best PC gaming controller.
-We’ve outlined a ton of great options above, but that’s just scratching the surface of what you’ll find.
-And as 2020 continues on, we can expect to see plenty of other great controllers released.
+We’ve outlined a ton of great PC controller options above, but that’s just scratching the surface of what you’ll find.
+As 2021 continues on, we can expect to see plenty of other great controllers being released.
 Luckily, the tips we provide above can help you evaluate new models as they come to market.
-And if you have an opinion you’d like to share on any of the controllers we’ve featured above, please share in the comments section.If you liked our article on pc controllers, please share and comment below what your favorite product is.
+If you have an opinion you’d like to express on any of the controllers we’ve featured above, please feel free to share in the comments section.If you liked our article on pc controllers, please share and comment below what your favorite product is.